APMG/skill-share/README.md

 ```

 ## Creating Custom Intents
-An intent is a function that accepts a config object (you don't have to use it but you're going to get it anyway) and returns an object in which the keys are intent names and the values are callbacks:
+An intent here is defined as a function that accepts a config object (you don't have to use it but you're going to get it anyway) and returns an object in which the keys are intent names and the values are callbacks:

 ```js
 // my-custom-intent.js